Webber: Election results are not the end of the world

 Webber is a freshman majoring in journalism and political science from Prairie Village.
 Follow him on Twitter @webbgemz.

-Will Webber is a sophomore majoring in journalism and political science major from Prairie Village.
+Will Webber is a sophomore majoring in journalism from Prairie Village.
 Read more from Will Webber.